Vampire Weekend Is Looking For The Cool Within The Uncool

 [With] "This Life," that was the inspiration for the opening lines: "Baby, I know pain is as natural as the rain / I just thought it didn't rain in California."
 You know all these things are lurking out there, and you still weep.
 Maybe we all have this gambler's nature, that we're going to be the one who bets big and wins big despite the obvious risks.

 This also gets to a question I have about trying to write songs that nod to the political, that engage in the ideas of the moment, and that still feel timeless.
 Because not everyone's doing it — just being honest, I'm not turning on the radio and feeling that.
-I may also be asking because you guys appeared Bernie Sanders during the 2016 campaign.
+I may also be asking because you guys appeared with Bernie Sanders during the 2016 campaign.
 Taking that extra step to stand shoulder to shoulder with a politician is a significant moment.

 Yeah, it's funny: When I talk about it now, people say, "You really put yourself out there."
 I really try to think back to how I felt in 2016 — and for me, growing up on the East Coast, New York, New Jersey, when I look at somebody like Bernie Sanders, this older, crunchy, independent senator from Vermont, he truly seemed to me like the least controversial candidate on Planet Earth.
 The first time we played with him was in Iowa, so early, early days of the primaries.
 The idea of really sticking our neck out, it didn't even occur to us — like, "Who could have an issue with this guy?
 Maybe he won't win; maybe he's a little too left of center.
 But he just seems like the kind of guy everybody likes."